Investing glossary (plain-English guide)

 • Factsheet

-• A one-page snapshot from the provider: aims, holdings, recent performance, costs, and benchmark.
+• A factsheet is a short summary from the provider that outlines an investment’s objective, holdings, past performance, costs, and benchmark.

 • Fund (mutual or unit trust)